UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Related Work

 \subsection{Question-Answer Generation (QAG)}

-Poll generation is in line with \textbf{Question-Answer Generation} (QAG).
-It is a cohesive natural language processing task that merges Question-Answering (QA) and Question Generation (QG).
-Its objective is to generate a question and its corresponding answer (QA pair) based on the context of a given document.
-According to the original definition of QAG, the QA pair is neither subjective nor open-ended, ensuring that the answer serves as the ground truth for the question \cite{du_learning_2017} and therefore highlighting explicit connections between QA pairs and their context.
-QAG is frequently employed in the educational domain \cite{yao_looking_2022} to yield automated assignment or exam questions.
-It is also a valuable approach for data augmentation --- by automatically generating QA pairs, QAG can self-label large-scale data for training reading comprehension \cite{bao_unilmv2_2020,du_harvesting_2018}.
+Poll generation aligns with \textbf{Question-Answer Generation} (QAG), a natural language processing task merging Question-Answering (QA) and Question Generation (QG).
+Its goal is to generate a question and corresponding answer (QA pair) from a document’s context.
+According to the QAG definition, QA pairs are neither subjective nor open-ended, with answers serving as ground truth for questions \cite{du_learning_2017}, emphasizing explicit QA-context connections.
+QAG is widely used in education \cite{yao_looking_2022} for automated assignment or exam questions.It is also a valuable approach for data augmentation by self-labeling large-scale data for training reading comprehension \cite{bao_unilmv2_2020,du_harvesting_2018}.

-In initial efforts, researchers focused on the collaborative training of QA and QG models, aiming to mutually improve them and exploit the strong interdependence between questions and answers.
-Studies have shown that posing questions during reading enhances comprehension, resulting in superior answers \cite{singer_active_1982}; conversely, generating questions while answering can assist models in discerning the QA connections.

-Building on these findings, researchers have investigated various techniques for the collaborative training of QA and QG models.
-For instance, Tang \textit{et al.} \cite{tang_question_2017} employed GRU and Bi-GRU models to accomplish joint training of discriminative QA and generative QG.
-They framed QA and QG as dual tasks, positing a probabilistic relationship between them.
-By integrating probabilistic duality constraints into both loss functions, they effectively enhanced the performance of both QA and QG on benchmark datasets, such as \emph{MARCO} \cite{nguyen_ms_2016}, \emph{SQuAD} \cite{rajpurkar_squad_2016}, and \emph{WikiQA} \cite{yang_wikiqa_2015}.
-These results underscore the potential of collaborative training approaches for QAG models.
+Early research focused on collaboratively training QA and QG models, leveraging their interdependence for mutual improvement.
+Studies have shown that posing questions while reading enhances comprehension, yielding better answers \cite{singer_active_1982}.
+Similarly, generating questions while answering helps models discern QA connections.
+Building on these findings, researchers explored techniques for collaborative training of QA and QG models.
+Tang \textit{et al.} \cite{tang_question_2017} employed GRU and Bi-GRU models for joint training of discriminative QA and generative QG.
+They framed QA and QG as dual tasks, positing a probabilistic relationship.
+By integrating probabilistic duality constraints into loss functions, they enhanced QA and QG performance on benchmarks like \emph{MARCO} \cite{nguyen_ms_2016}, \emph{SQuAD} \cite{rajpurkar_squad_2016}, and \emph{WikiQA} \cite{yang_wikiqa_2015}.
+These results highlight the potential of collaborative training for QAG models.